Overall Policies

 The authors are required to follow the instructions for formatting their research papers otherwise the paper will not be accepted for publication.

-- The article should be ssubmitted in Microsoft Word file format.
+- The article should be sent through email in Microsoft Word file format.

 - It should not be more than 25 pages.

-- Header& Footer: Page numbering should be at the center of the footer of the paper with the title of the paper at the center.
+- Header & Footer: Page numbering should be at the right of the footer of the paper with the title of the paper at the center in the

-- Margins: 0-inch margin on the left and right side, 0.8-inch on top and bottom of each page.
+- Margins: 0-inch margin on the left and right side, also 1.0-inch on top and bottom of each page.

 - Paragraph Indention: Indent each paragraph’s first line by 5 inches and apply the indention consistently throughout the paper.